Chibikuri/OSclass/MLFQ/README.txt

       fig8.4 → second8-4.txt
       fig8.5left → second8-5left.txt
       fig8.5right　→ second8-5right.txt
+      fig8.7　→ second8-7.txt

 command: fig8.2 → python mlfq2.py -l 0,200,0 -n 3 -c > second8-2.txt
          fig8.3 → python mlfq2.py -l 0,200,0:100,20,0 -n 3 -c > second8-3.txt
          fig8.4 → python mlfq2.py -l 0,150,0:50,10,1:110,10,1 -c > second8-4.txt
          fig8.5left → python mlfq2.py -l 0,100,0:100,10,1:100,10,1 -c > second8-5left.txt
          fig8.5right → python mlfq2.py -l 0,100,0:100,10,1:100,10,1 -B 50 -c > second8-5right.txt
+         fig8.7 → python mlfq2.py -l 0,100,0:0,100,0 -Q 10,20,40 -c > second8-7.txt

  - What I found and implemented.

 I implemented function to describe gantt chart of each job.
 I had no idea how to implement I/O as a separated job.
 So, I regarded I/O as a short job and kept it high priority.
+The number of I/O should be not only too less but also too much.
+If there are boost, in terms of main job(first job), it is not good idea(take much time), but in terms of all jobs, efficiency could be better.

 ## Third
 Description of how I would calculate fairness.